lacework/terraform-provisioning/docs/integrate_gcp_using_supported_system.md

 ```

 3. Update both the `credentials` and the `project` in the `provider "google"` to reference your credentials file downloaded in the previous section and the Google Project ID
-4. Open a terminal, change directory to the location where you have saved the `main.tf` and run the command `terraform init` to initialize the project
+4. Open a terminal, change the directory to the location where you have saved the `main.tf` and run the command `terraform init` to initialize the project
 5. Run `terraform plan` to review the changes, and then run `terraform apply` when you are ready to apply the changes

 Once Terraform completes you can validate the integration using the Lacework CLI with the command `lacework integration list`